EangamesUvA/SDAgroup0/README.md

 ## Branch information
 Use `git branch` to show all active branches and `git branch -a` to show all active and remote branches.
 This also shows the current branch with a '*' before it.

-# Python
-## Style guide
-For the style guide you can look at this: [Style guide](https://peps.python.org/pep-0008/), but the main things to worry about:
-1. Try to keep lines short (when possible no more than 80 characters wide).
-2. Try to remove unnecessary indentation by factoring out functions (I would do no more than 3 to 5 indentations).
-3. Keep function names informative but not too long (as that will conflict with point 1 easier).
-4. Make good variable names (no short names of only letters or two letters, exception is if a mathematical formula gives a name to that variable, use that instead)
-5. Use *snake_case* for function and variable names, *UPPER_CASE_SNAKE_CASE* for global variables, and *PascalCase* for class names (not the objects generated from it as those are variables).